Photography and travel blog

 The infinitely-instagrammable colour palette of Anemi House & Villas

 A traditional Santorini cave house painted pink, lilac, and blue, Anemi House & Villas is as photogenic as the caldera itself.
-It’s laid out like a rabbit warren, with gray stone stairs and private pockets of terrace punctuated by a plunge pool.
+The layout of the house resembles a labyrinthine maze, featuring gray stone staircases and secluded terrace areas interspersed with a plunge pool.
 Shaded by olive and palm trees beside overflowing flower pots, you’ll have a wide choice of places to enjoy a glass of wine in the evening sun.
-The house has everything you could ever want on vacation: An attentive but unobtrusive owner, Dimitris, beautiful monochrome suites varying from bright white to royal blue and hot pink, 360-degree views of the island from the rooftop, outdoor hot tubs, and lots of local markets.
+The house has everything you could ever want on vacation: An attentive but unobtrusive owner, Dimitris; beautiful monochrome suites varying from bright white to royal blue and hot pink; 360-degree views of the island from the rooftop; outdoor hot tubs; and lots of local markets.

 Ikia Kriton